KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 - One of the worst offenders is the design of infinite scroll.

-### Cause Seven: The Rise of Technology That Can Track And Manipulate You (Part Two)
+### Cause Six: The Rise of Technology That Can Track And Manipulate You (Part Two)

+- Big Tech companies make money through advertising and showing more and more personalized ads.

+- Showing content that angers and provokes a reaction promotes engagement.

+- The algorithms used also turns people against each other on a social scale.

 ### The First Glimpses of the Deeper Solution

+- Legislating Big Tech companies would be a start.

+- The business model could be changed to improve people's lives rather than monetize peoples' attention.

+- History has shown that positive societal change on this scale is possible.

-### Cause Eight: The Rise of Cruel Optimism(or: Why Individual Changes are an Important Start, But Not Enough)
+### Cause Seven: The Rise of Cruel Optimism(or: Why Individual Changes are an Important Start, But Not Enough)

 ### The Places that Figured Out How to Reverse the Surge in Speed and Exhaustion

+### Cause Eight: The Surge in Stress and How it is Triggering Vigilance

 ### Cause Nine and Ten: Our Deteriorating Diets and Rising Pollution